 All 10 of the Nimitz class carriers are still in service, however the Nimitz is currently out for her last deployment.
 The Nimitz is scheduled to begin the long decommissioning process in 2026.

-Its worth noting the previous three carriers, Enterprise (CVN-65), America (CV-66) and John F. Kennedy (CV-67) also had EMD generators.
+It’s worth noting the previous three carriers, Enterprise (CVN-65), America (CV-66) and John F. Kennedy (CV-67) also had EMD generators.
 Each ship had 16-567C engines with 1000kW generators: Enterprise had 4, the others had 3 each.
 The engines in the Enterprise were ordered and shipped under Cleveland Diesel, one of their last large projects before being absorbed into EMD.

 After the great rush of railroads converting to diesel power in the early 1950’s, the Electro-Motive marketing department had an epiphany.
 Now that the railroad market had pretty much hit saturation, locomotive sales were starting to slide.
 A new market had to be found.
 While the majority of marine and stationary engine markets were being held by sister company Cleveland Diesel, the Electro-Motive Division had their own department that handled the same sales.
 The PMI department, or Power, Marine & Industrial handled the non-railroad applications of EMD’s engines and equipment.
 The majority of what PMI was doing at the time was supplying Cleveland Diesel with engines, who in turn would convert them to the specific application.
 Somebody in PMI apparently had the thought of “Why don’t we start doing this ourselves?”
 Instead of acting as just a supplier, like what Cleveland Diesel did, EMD would actually build and market a complete product.